akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 1. Select the action you want to add.
 There is a search bar and a scroll bar to choose the action from a list.
 1. A new section appears under the `Product selection` part.

-Here is the [list of all the actions](get-started-with-the-rules-engine.html) you can do with the rules engine if you use the YML file import.

 Depending on the action you choose, the template changes.
 The table below lists all the actions that you can add via the PIM interface.

 ### Available actions